agoragames/stache/README.md

 # stache

-A Rails 3.x (yes, even Rails *3.1*) compatible Mustache Template Handler, with support for partials and a couple extra niceties to make sharing the raw templates with client-side javascript a little easier.
+A Rails 3.x compatible Mustache Template Handler, with support for partials and a couple extra niceties to make sharing the raw templates with client-side javascript a little easier.

 ## Usage